OSC/ondemand/README.md

     <user> ALL=/opt/ood/nginx_stage/sbin/nginx_stage_dev
     ```

-    **Warning**: This user must be very trusted, don't say we didn't warn you.
+    **Warning**: This user must be very trusted!
+Don't say we didn't warn you.

 ## Usage